ZcashFoundation/zebra/README.md

-- `zebra-rpc` and `zebra-client` will eventually contain the RPC and wallet functionality, but as mentioned above, our goal is to implement replication of chain state first before asking users to entrust it with their funds.
+- `zebra-rpc` and `zebra-client` will eventually contain the RPC and wallet functionality, but as mentioned above, our goal is to implement replication of chain state first before asking users to entrust Zebra with their funds.

-All of these components can be reused as independent libraries, and all communication between stateful components is handled internally by [asynchronous RPC](https://docs.rs/tower/) ("microservices in one process").
+All of these components can be reused as independent libraries, and all communication between stateful components is handled internally by [internal asynchronous RPC abstraction](https://docs.rs/tower/) ("microservices in one process").

 The [Zebra website](https://zebra.zfnd.org/) contains user documentation, such as how to run or configure Zebra, set up metrics integrations, etc., as well as